Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 Click photo to enlarge.

-involved in was published in the Union Tribune.
+The Life Flight (an emergency helicopter) photo of the accident we were involved in was published in the Union Tribune.
 It was in April of 1991.

 Detailed info can be seen by clicking on the photo.

-We said if the doctors said there was no know medical help that could help us permanently, and that we would need chiropractic care for the rest of our lives, we would go to someone who we knew could help us now- Jesus.
+We said if the doctors said there was no known medical help that could help us permanently, and that we would need chiropractic care for the rest of our lives, we would go to someone whom we knew could help us now- Jesus.
 A couple of days later, after a mid-week Horizon Church service, we went up and got prayed on by pastor Mike McIntosh.
 And a miracle happened, within the week our pains left us (even though we were told they would get worse, not better, for two or more weeks).

 "Last but not least, I figured if I could go through something like this, I could handle a marriage, especially with someone as lovely as Valerie Wong, uh, I mean Valerie Seewald."